 NGOs like Salaam Baalak Trust and Isha Education have focused their efforts on providing quality education to marginalised children.
 They operate in various regions, ensuring that the benefits of the RTE Act reach the most deprived.
 These organisations connect with underserved communities, counsel parents on the importance of sending their children to school, and make learning an enjoyable and transformative experience.

-The Impact of NGOs on expanding education access
+The impact of an NGO on expanding education access

 While the RTE Act is remarkable, only a small percentage of schools in India are RTE-compliant.
 It is here that NGOs play a pivotal role.
 These organisations collaborate with the government to ensure that no child is left behind in the pursuit of education.
 They fill the gaps in the system and work tirelessly to ensure that every child gets the education they deserve.